It follows the launch of the UK Defence and Economic Growth Task Force in April.

 The package is intended to “foster easier access to the defence market”, according to the 13 May press statement.

-Notably the package includes a new a ‘Tech Scaler’ pilot initiative which will see the government leverage enterprise agreements to host and better facilitate a marketplace of innovations.
+Notably the package includes a new ‘Tech Scaler’ pilot initiative to drive innovations from idea to frontline.
+This will see the government leverage enterprise agreements for software, data and AI suppliers to facilitate a marketplace of innovations.

 In addition, starting in June, Healey will lead a new Defence Industrial Joint Council designed to coordinate public and private sector capital investment in defence.